DARKDOVE/Drone_Anarchy/README.txt

 NOTE
 -----
-- Due to a bugfix relating to text attribute animation of the Text UI, a master branch build later than 4th Dec 2014 is required ( to be precise Urho3D-1.32.91 Snapshot and upward)
+- Urho3D v1.4 and upward is required

 - A method used to ensure better randomness of the Random() function involves tweaking the code of Urho3DPlayer by adding the following line in its Setup() function